thriveth/CubeFitter.jl/README.md

 statistics, along with the extracted spectrum, errors, and wavelength range for convenience.
 See the function docstring to learn more.

+In addition to the line fits, the routine also measures the flux with standard errors by numerical integration in each spaxel; this is saved together with the flux from fitting in the output.

 ### Data format

 The function `fit_cube()` expects the data to already be continuum subtracted, but